Kentico/xperience-component-starter/README.md

 # Kentico EMS Component Boilerplate

-This is the boilerplate that could be used as a starter point todevelop widgets.
+This is the boilerplate that can be used as a starter point to develop widgets.
 It contains one sample widget, inline editor, form component, and section.

 The [development environment](https://github.com/Kentico/ems-mvc-component-development-site) is loaded as a nuget package.